K12OCX/k12ocx-specs/README.md

 4. [Packaging](/docs/packaging.md)
 5. [Styling](/docs/styling.md)

-### License
+### Licenses and IPR
 All materials are contributed under two licenses: [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) and [CC:BY-4](https://creativecommons.org/licenses/by/4.0/).
 This means that any contribution can be used under either license.
+Materials will be contributed per copyright title to The Bill and Melinda Gates Foundation, and all such contributions will be licensed openly per previous sentence.

+Any licensing obligations inherited from dependencies (e.g. licenses of OS code libraries used) should be clearly indicated by the partner contributing the software that brings those obligations.

 ### Contributing